HSK Global Test Dates for Internet-based & Paper-based HSK Tests (2021)

 To get a general idea of how much you’ll need to study for the corresponding HSK test, it’s a good idea to take a practice test.
 That way, you can see where your current areas of strength and weakness are and see how the test works before you take the official HSK.

 If you live in China, you can also purchase HSK preparation books that include access to practice tests in foreign bookstores or on Taobao.com.
-Our top recommendations are Official Examination Papers of HSK published by People’s Education Press (book name in Chinese: 汉语水平考试真题集2018版) and HSK Mock Tests published by Beijing Language and Culture University Press (book name in Chinese: 汉语水平考试模拟试题集第2版).
+Our top recommendations are Official Examination Papers of HSK published by People’s Education Press (book name in Chinese: 汉语水平考试真题集2018版) and HSK Simulation Tests (2nd Edition) published by Beijing Language and Culture University Press (book name in Chinese: 汉语水平考试模拟试题集第2版).
 They cost 58.00-85.00 RMB depending on the level.

 Step #4: Calculate the Hours You’ll Need to Study